 First things first- paint the floors your base color.
-For me I did grey first, so my husband did 2 coats of the grey paint from above on the floors.
+For me I did grey first, so my husband did 2 coats of the grey paint, referenced above, on the floors.

-For the first coat we did a paint brush on the grout as well as a foam roller over the whole thing.
+For the first coat, we used a paint brush on the grout as well as a foam roller over the whole thing.
 The brush allowed us to get into the grout lines a bit better.

-For the second coat we did just the foam roller.
+For the second coat, we just used the foam roller.
 We then let coat two REALLY REALLY dry before we started in on stenciling!

-Now for the trickiest part of the process – Stenciling!
+Now for the trickiest part of the process – stenciling!
 Start near the back of your bathroom and pick a full square.
-Tape it down around all sides and lightly roll it out in one direction with your new paint color!
+Tape it down on all sides and lightly roll it out in one direction with your new paint color!

 Below are my BIG TIPS for stenciling:

 - LIGHT COATS ARE YOUR FRIEND.
 Do not do heavy coats.
 If you do one super light coat first it will sort of tack down the stencil and allow you to do the heavier coats more easily too.